ircv3/ircv3-specifications/core/sts-3.3.md

 hostname that is whitelisted for preloading by administrators to determine whether or not to advertise this key.
 If no hostname is available via SNI, this key SHOULD NOT be sent.
+This is to ensure that server administrators have control on which hostname may be preloaded in case the server has multiple.
+It is possible that a server has a wildcard certificate or a certificate with Subject Alternative Names but its administrators only wish to get a subset of those preloaded.

+For example a server presents a wildcard certificate for `*.example.net`.
+`irc.example.net`, `example.net`, `www.example.net` and `test.example.net` all
+point to the IP address of the server.
+The administrators may not wish to get `test.example.net` or `www.example.net` preloaded.
+Verifying the hostname sent via SNI before advertising the `preload` key ensures that only administrator-approved hostnames will get preloaded.

 See the [Pre-loaded STS policies section](#pre-loaded-sts-policies) for more information on preload lists.